 Subwoofers are mono devices.
-This is why they usually only use a single Phono RCA connector connected to the LFE channel.
-This is the which makes up X.1 in the naming of a 5.1 or 7.1 surround setup.
+This is why they usually use only a single Phono RCA connector connected to the LFE channel.
+This is the component that makes up X.1 in the naming of a 5.1 or 7.1 surround setup.

-However, some subwoofers have left and right inputs and so you may think it’s stereo.
-However, in this case, the same mono signal is sent through the left and right channels.
+However, some subwoofers have left and right inputs, so you may think they’re stereo.
+However, in this case, the same mono signal is sent through both the left and right channels.